switchupcb/disgo/README.md

 ### Why Go?

+**A Discord Bot is server-side software.**

+A server-side software uses asynchronous logic to operate.
+Go maintains superior asynchronous handling with [Goroutines](https://gobyexample.com/goroutines) and [Channels](https://gobyexample.com/channels).

 Go is a statically typed, compiled programming language _(with a garbage collector)_.
-So it performs computationally better compared to _most_ languages that provide [Discord API Wrappers](https://discord.com/developers/docs/topics/community-resources#libraries).
+So, it also performs better computationally compared to _most_ languages that provide [Discord API Wrappers](https://discord.com/developers/docs/topics/community-resources#libraries).

-Go maintains superior asynchronous handling due to the use of [Goroutines](https://gobyexample.com/goroutines) and [Channels](https://gobyexample.com/channels): This is helpful since **a Discord Bot is server-side software**.

-### Comparison
+### How does Disgo compare to other Go Discord API Wrappers?

 Disgo supports every feature in the Discord API and is **the most customizable Discord API Wrapper** due to its optional caching, shard management, rate limiting, and logging.
-- **DiscordGo** is not feature-complete.
-- **Disgord** is limiting.

-Look no further than the name.
-The word `disgo` contains 5 letters — while the others have 7+ — saving you precious keyboard strokes.

 Most important is Disgo's performance, which saves you money by reducing server costs.